- Core principles

-- It is recommended that a range of selection methods, that are suitable for assessing both the essential and desirable criteria in the person specification are established as this will enhance objective decision making which is difficult through interview alone.
+- It is recommended that a range of selection methods are used that are suitable for assessing both the essential and desirable criteria in the person specification as this will enhance objective decision making which is difficult through interview alone.

 - Interview questions and the structure of the interview should be consistently applied to all candidates and should be based on the person specification.

 - Notes recording the salient points of the interview should be taken, ideally by the interviewers, so that they can refer back to these when assessing candidates against the person specification and making decisions.
 Notes of the interview and any other notes on the candidate taken during the recruitment and selection process should be passed back to HR Services following the selection process and will be kept for a minimum of 6 months following the selection process.

 - For professorial appointments the Chair of the panel should complete the pro-forma provided by the HR Services team and return this with the other interview papers to HR Services.